 3. They cultivate spiritual awareness and purpose.

-Another characteristic found among resilient people is that they tend to possess a sense of meaning and purpose in life, and that this spiritual outlook enables them to better deal with trauma.
+Another characteristic found among resilient people is that they tend to possess2 a sense of meaning and purpose in life, and that this spiritual outlook enables them to better deal with trauma.
 Being more spiritual doesn't necessarily mean being more religious, the term spirituality is associated with the profound belief that you belong to something greater.
 This sense of belonging and meaning confers better behaviors, healthier choices, and a more positive mental attitude for most.
 You can awaken and harness this pillar of resilience by doing the following:

 - Connecting to your religious belief system through prayer or meditation.